DeepakPurti/Home-Surveillance-System/README.md

-# Fall-Detection
+# Introduction
-Human Fall Detection from a Video Clip of a CCTV camera feed
+Human Fall Detection from a Video Clip of a CCTV camera feed, which also alerts the user via E-mail.

 ## Requirements
 1. MATLAB - R2019b or higher